Jeffan207/usyrup/README.md

 ```

 Then this restriction does not apply (but be warned, this isn't as efficient if you're still relying on the Syrup Component elsewhere in your scene).

-## Where is Field Injection?

-Currently, field injection is not supported.
-The use-cases for field injection, particularly for MonoBehaviours, can be covered by method injection.

-If you have a use-case that contradicts this, feel free to make a request!

 ## Where is 'X' dependency injection framework feature?